marvinpinto-archive/puppetconf/puppetconf_2014.md

 ##### Location
 Salon 7-9 (Lower B2)

+##### About
+We keep asking what we think is a valid question, but a misinformed one: how do we centralize our infrastructure in order to distill the myriad of technologies we encounter?
+The real question is: how do we encourage innovation, and maintain a sense of urgency, while still managing project and budget constraints?

 ### 11:10am - Continuous Integration for Infrastructure as Code - Gareth Rushgrove, Puppet Labs